alfredomtx/alfredomtx/README.md

 <br>

 - 🤖 I love automation!
 I'm that guy that automates every repetive task.
-- 🧑‍💻 I'm a Fullstack PHP Developer, and freaking love Laravel ❤️.
+- 🧑‍💻 I'm a Fullstack PHP Developer, and freaking love Laravel.
-- 💻 Learning Rust🦀 and working with it on side projects.
+- 🦀 Learning Rust and working with it on side projects.

 ### Languages, tools and technologies that I have **experience** with: